 The marathon.
 The pinnacle of road running, and this one starts between four and five hours into the attempt.
-26.2 miles of flat, fast roads, with time running out and the Sub 7 and Sub 8 records in sight.
+42.2 km of flat, fast roads, with time running out and the Pho3nix Sub7, powered by Zwift and Pho3nix Sub8, powered by Zwift records in sight.
 The marathon will be run on a closed course, with no dead turns, plenty of spectator viewpoints and designed for maximum speed.

 How will our athletes fare?